 Order Respondent to stay away from you and the children

 Order Respondent not to take the children out of the court’s jurisdiction

-Add other restraints as appropriate
+Order other restraints as appropriate

 generally when you were not married or living together, and have no children together

-Someone intentionally keeps harassing or following you; AND
+Someone intentionally is harassing or following you.

 The stalker either